CosmicSubspace/MSI-Keyboard-Lights/README.md

 - Requests
 - Pillow

 You can easily install these libraries using pip.
-Open up the command prompt, navigate to the `C:\Python3x\Scripts` folder and then execute
+Open up the command prompt, and then execute
-`pip install requests`
+`py -m pip install requests`
-and `pip install pillow`
+and `py -m pip install pillow`
 And then you're good to go!

 #### Step 4: Running the script